Clemson facing NCAA elimination after Ole Miss topples Tigers

 Clemson will face Jacksonville State at 3 p.m.
 Sunday needing a win to keep its season alive.
 If the Tigers beat the Gamecocks, they will need to beat Ole Miss Sunday night and again Monday to advance to a Super Regional.

+“Have to give Ole Miss credit for a great ballgame.
+What an unbelievable atmosphere here tonight,” Clemson coach Monte Lee said.
+“They played a complete baseball game...
+We competed and gave ourselves a chance out of the bullpen, but offensively we just could not find the answer against their starter tonight.
+He was outstanding.”

-Clemson coach Monte Lee said heading into the tournament that he felt “very good” about his team’s starting pitching.
-But a night after Jacob Hennessy struggled in his start, Tigers ace Mat Clark got roughed up as well.
+Lee said heading into the tournament that he felt “very good” about his team’s starting pitching.
+But a night after Jacob Hennessy struggled in his start against Illinois, Tigers ace Mat Clark got roughed up as well.

 Clark, who carried a no-hitter into the ninth inning of his previous outing in the ACC tournament, lasted only 3 1/3 innings against the Rebels.
 The lefty allowed five hits, four earned runs and walked three batters.
 He needed 80 pitches to get the 10 outs.